Skip to content

 The current LST month is never cached — those observations are still arriving.
 Every other month is read locally after the first fetch.

-research() is the database surface.
-For live METAR ticks (dashboards, threshold alerts, real-time settlement watching), use mostlyright.live.stream():
+dataset() is the batch research surface.
+For live METAR ticks (dashboards, threshold alerts, real-time monitoring), use mostlyright.live.stream():

 import asyncio